bonedaddy/mychurnero/README.md

 # mychurnero

+> **entirely unaudited, untested, user beware**

 Mychurnero is a monero churning service that allows you to automatically, and randomly churn your monero.
 It coordinates churning by storing information in a local sqlite3 database, as opposed to using wallet tags which are persisted within the monero wallet.
 This allows you to securely churn from a remote location, without disclosing possibly identifying tags to the monero-wallet-rpc node.
 This is experimental software, and the benefits of churning are not conclusive.
 As such please make sure you read the warnings section down below.

-Interested in supporting mychurnero development?
-Send XMR to `87Gkfh2VPLjJQ1EYkSXzs6GBbY3Arwm1NJKpkyhQzbf7R8iu8VSnjFDC23vaUc5TFK7boZtPV2kXhSQYZenwtWTzPGdRBds`

 # terminology